 Frequently Asked Questions

 Can I install a sliding glass door myself?
-In Florida, a licensed contractor is required to pull the permit for impact door installations.
-DIY installation without a permit creates code violations, insurance problems, and potential liability during hurricane season.
+I’d strongly advise against it for impact doors: in Florida a licensed contractor is required to pull the permit for impact installations, and we see the fallout when that gets skipped.
+DIY work without a permit creates code violations, insurance problems, and real liability during hurricane season, which is exactly the season you need the door to perform.

 What is the lifespan of a new sliding glass door?
-A quality sliding glass door, properly maintained, lasts 20 to 30 years.
-In coastal Florida environments, aluminum or vinyl frames outperform wood significantly.
+In my experience a quality sliding glass door that’s properly maintained lasts 20 to 30 years.
+Along the coast in Florida we consistently see aluminum or vinyl frames outperform wood by a wide margin, because the salt air and humidity are brutal on wood frames over time.

 How much does impact glass add to the cost?
-Expect to pay $400 to $1,200 more for impact-rated glass versus standard double-pane.
-It typically pays for itself within a few years through eliminated shutter costs and insurance savings.
+From what we quote in the field, expect to pay $400 to $1,200 more for impact-rated glass versus standard double-pane.
+We tell customers it typically pays for itself within a few years through eliminated shutter costs and insurance savings, and that’s borne out on the jobs we do across South Florida.

 Do I need a permit to replace a sliding glass door in Florida?
-In most Florida counties, yes.
-Confirm with your county building department before proceeding.
+In most Florida counties, yes, and on our jobs we handle the permitting so the customer doesn’t have to.
+We always confirm requirements with the county building department before proceeding, because the rules differ by wind zone.

 Get a Transparent Quote from JDM Sliding Doors